dbsanfte/eq-archives/spdat/README.txt

 - spdat.20.05.1999.eff.txt

-One spdat was sourced from Project 1999 and its date is as given to me:
+One spdat was sourced from Project 1999 and it corresponds to the spdat.eff on the Kunark CD:

 - spdat.14.03.2000.eff